 - Instruction following for narrow tasks: A fine-tuned 7B model can outperform a base 70B model on a well-defined narrow task

 Fine-tuning is not a replacement for retrieval-augmented generation (RAG) when the goal is to inject current or proprietary knowledge.
-RAG is almost always the better choice for knowledge injection; fine-tuning is the better choice for behavior and style modification.
+RAG is almost always the better choice for knowledge injection.
+Fine-tuning is the better choice for behavior and style modification.

-The Full Open Source Model Comparison
+2026 Open Source Model Comparison

-| Mixtral 8x22B | 39B active (MoE) | Apache 2.0 | Reasoning, code, multilingual | Server-class required |
+| Mixtral 8x22B | 39B active / 141B total (MoE) | 65K tokens | ~77.8 | Apache 2.0 — genuinely unrestricted | 2×A100 40GB or 4×RTX 4090 | Reasoning, multilingual, code generation |

 Build With Open Source AI — Not Just Read About It